rahulwaghole14/Mandap-Web-Frontend/MAHARASHTRA-DISTRICTS-CITIES-IMPLEMENTATION.md

 ## Overview

-This document describes the implementation of Maharashtra districts and cities functionality in the Mandap Association Management System.
+This document describes the implementation of Maharashtra districts and cities functionality in the Mandapam Association Management System.
 The feature provides a cascading dropdown system where users can select Maharashtra as a state, then choose from all 36 districts, and finally select cities based on the selected district.

 ## Features Implemented